China’s changed their website in April 2018 so to incorporate the release of much more detailed photographic and elevation data.

 QGIS allows the export of just the area shown in the frame, so you can zoom in and get a more detailed image export.

 So, how does this work?
 The first step is, as usual, to load the DEM and photographic layers into your GIS package, and as with other probe data I‘ll be using QGIS.
-Here’s the view with the DEM and the CE2 tile covering Hadley Rille loaded.
+Here’s a view of a 20m DEM with the 7m tile correctly positioned on it.

 Next, click on the left-